fsjunior/twitter_cleaner/README.md

        --older_than <date in YYYY-MM-DD format> \\
        --file <path/to/tweet.js>
 ```
 Depending on how many tweets it will be deleted, this process can take a long time.

+### Filters

+There are two filters available: filter tweets older than a date AND filter tweets newer than a date.
+If you need more filtering options, like filter tweets with less (or more) than a specific amount of engagement, please ask.